nexiality/documentation/commands/web/typeKeys(locator,value).md

 ### Parameters
 - **locator** - this parameter is the locator of the element.
-- **value** - this parameter is the key value which need to be send.
+- **value** - this parameter is the key value which need to be sent.

 ### Example